Texas State University System

-The Texas State University System (TSUS) was created in 1911 to oversee the state's normal schools.
-Since its creation it has broadened its focus and comprises institutions of many different scopes.
-The other systems of state universities are the Texas A&M System, the Texas Tech System, the University of Houston System, the University of North Texas System, and the University of Texas System.
+The Texas State University System (TSUS) is a public university system in Texas.
+It was created in 1911 to oversee the state's normal schools.
+It has since broadened its focus and comprises institutions of many different scopes.

-The system is unique in Texas because it is the only horizontal state university system in the state; the System does not have a flagship institution and considers all colleges and universities to be equal partners receiving the same level of support from the system.
-The TSUS is composed of four comprehensive universities offering baccalaureate and postgraduate degrees: Lamar University in Beaumont, Sam Houston State University in Huntsville, Sul Ross State University in Alpine, and Texas State University in San Marcos.
-The system also includes three two-year colleges offering associate degrees and professional certifications: Lamar Institute of Technology in Beaumont, Lamar State College Orange in Orange, and Lamar State College Port Arthur in Port Arthur.
+It is the only public university system in the state without a flagship university.
+The TSUS is composed of four comprehensive universities offering baccalaureate and graduate degrees: Lamar University in Beaumont, Sam Houston State University in Huntsville, Sul Ross State University in Alpine, and Texas State University in San Marcos.
+The system also includes three two-year colleges offering associate degrees and professional certifications: Lamar Institute of Technology in Beaumont, Lamar State College–Orange in Orange, and Lamar State College–Port Arthur in Port Arthur.

 The Texas State University System saw its largest growth in 1995 when the Lamar University System with its four institutions was incorporated into the TSUS.

 The Texas State University System is headquartered in Austin.
 The system is governed by a nine-member Board of Regents appointed by the governor of Texas.
 The administration is headed by a Board-appointed chancellor based in Austin.

 The system owns and manages a 9269 acre property encompassing much of the Christmas Mountains located adjacent to Big Bend National Park in southern Brewster County.
 The remote tract is regulated under strict conservation easements ensuring preservation in its natural state.
 The property serves as an open-air classroom for the system's member institutions and a laboratory for their research efforts.